Learn about START-PROF pipe stress analysis software

-The main element of such supports are springs or spring chains.
-They are used to allow thermal expansion and control piping stress by spring compression forces.
-Variable spring supports are usually placed under the piping (fig. 1a), while variable spring hangers are usually above (fig. 1c).
+These supports use springs or spring assemblies to accommodate thermal expansion and control pipe stress through spring compression forces.
+Variable spring supports mount below the pipe (fig. 1a), while variable spring hangers suspend from above (fig. 1c).

 Fig. 1

-A variable spring support can contain one or more vertical spring chain (rod), see fig. 2.
-Spring chain (rod) number must be selected based on placement conditions.
-Each chain (rod) can contain one or more spring, placed on top of each other.
+A variable spring support can have one or more vertical spring assemblies, see fig. 2.
+Select the number of assemblies based on space constraints.
+Each assembly can stack multiple springs.

 Fig. 2